FreeshardBase/documentation/docs/events.md

 !!! warning "Upcoming Feature"
     This feature is not yet implemented.
-    You cannot use it yet and its implementation might differ from this description.
+    You cannot use it yet and its implementation - when completed - might differ from this description.